 Plumbing contractors have legal responsibilities to us before they start work.
 You must submit property sewerage plans at the completion of works.
 Property owners should be aware that failure on the part of their plumber to comply with these obligations might affect them.

-The property owner or developer’s appointed Plumbing Contractor will be required to lodge application with the Corporation for consent to connect the property to a water main.
+The property owner or developer’s appointed plumbing contractor will be required to lodge an application with the Corporation for consent to connect the property to a water main.
 Once consent is granted and all prescribed fees paid the connection arrangements can proceed.
 Please note the Corporation will require 48 hours notice prior to tapping.

 Where applicable, building plans or titles must be submitted so that the Corporation can be satisfied proposed construction will not adversely impact on its infrastructure.

 Water connections to allotments where property service pipes have been installed by the Corporation at subdivision stage.